brunodesanti/muvinn-reg/README.md

 ## Data

 For data sharing regulations, PAM3 data will be shared in an external repository.
-This repository will be available in few weeks.
+This repository will be available as soon as possible.

 Data is organized as Python dictionaries with the following fields:
 - `dict["rec"]`: reconstruction as numpy array